 Call the Fitch Law Firm LLC After a Springfield, OH, Uber or Lyft Accident

 A negligent Uber or Lyft driver may be liable for your losses after a rideshare accident in Springfield, Ohio, and you have the right to hire legal representation to help you seek compensation.
-Whether we file an insurance claim or lawsuit, we can fight for your recovery and protect your legal rights.
+Whether we file an insurance claim or lawsuit, we can fight for your recovery, negotiate a favorable outcome, and protect your legal rights.

 Call us today for a free consultation.
-The sooner you call, the sooner we can begin building your case.
+The sooner you call, the sooner our personal injury

 The Next Call You Make